carTrawler-interview/senior-devops-tech-test/docs/architecture.md

 6. Slack notify
 slack function is placed in shared library: https://github.com/carTrawler-interview/shared-lib-slack.git

-we can access it in other scripts as well.
+we can access from other scripts as well.